kaw393939/module7_is601/README.md

 - Apply professional program techniques such as DRY and error handling using LBYL and EAFP.
 - Apply containerization techniques to containerize applications using Docker.
 - Containerize and manage Python applications using Docker, including Dockerfile creation, environment variables, and volume management.
-- Set up GitHub Actions for Continuous Integration (CI), automating the execution of tests and Docker builds.
+- Set up GitHub Actions for Continuous Integration (CI), automating the execution of tests and Docker builds to demonstrate Devops principles to ensure software quality.
-- Implement DevOps principles to automate testing and deployment pipelines, ensuring software quality and consistency across environments.

 ---